About Sam A brief biography of Sam Twidale.

 As a child I played games like Mario, Castlevania and Contra on a NES.
 By 11 I was discovering titles like Doom, Might and Magic, Wizardry on PC.
 I frazzled people with fire blast in RuneScape and started to learn the names of game developers.

 At 15 I started using Cooperative Linux, saw the work that went into open source software and began to learn about programming.

-Through university I met Eric Westbrook, a crossword setter who specialized in making crosswords accessible to visually impaired people.
-Thanks to him I made accessible crossword software to enable blind people to solve 3D crossword puzzles.
+At 18 I began studying software engineering at the University of York.
+Through university I met Eric Westbrook, a crossword setter.
+Collaborating with him, I made an accessible crossword program to enable blind and partially sighted people to solve 3D crossword puzzles.

 Whilst playing a one-switch indie game called Wizard Battle, I decided to also make a game like it, and a few months later I released my first game – Wizard Conflict.

 I’m currently based in Hull where I spend my free time developing open source apps like Geometrize, and indie games like Werewolf Tycoon.
 In my day job I develop medical training and simulation software for cancer treatment.